 They will probably require help breathing, feeding, fighting off infections, and staying warm.

 Do babies born at 30 weeks need NICU?

 The exact care they require will be individual, but they’ll spend at least a few weeks in a neonatal intensive care unit (NICU) while they grow and get stronger.

-Will a baby born at 30 weeks be OK?
+Will a baby be OK if born at 30 weeks?

 A recent American study records the baby born at 30 weeks survival rate to be as high as 98.5%, so the chances are very good that your little one born at 30 weeks will be OK.

 Though their survival rate is excellent, they may have a higher chance of having some developmental delays later down the track, or issues with things like vision or hearing, than babies born closer to their due date.